 SSL / custom hostname support

-If SSL is desired by the customer, NetX only supports the use of Apache HTTP Server (Linux) or Microsoft IIS (Windows) for use as reverse-proxies.
-However, NetX staff cannot provide direct assistance (beyond general guidelines) for configuring or troubleshooting these technologies.
+NetX requires the use of a reverse proxy and strongly encourages using HTTPS for secure communication.
+However, NetX staff cannot provide direct assistance (beyond general guidelines) for configuring or troubleshooting 3rd party web servers.
 Customers are fully responsible for configuring DNS and related certificates for custom hostnames.

 Cloud computing services